iariana/mac-scripts/README.md

 I would also like to add that this was not perfectly solved, but it works for the requirements

-## The motto is here: Never ruin your running system.
+## The motto is here: Never ruin your running system
 Therefore, I am also open for suggestions or information that enrich my knowledge and allow me to develop further.